-The goal for each MAEL student, upon completion of the Master of Arts in Educational Leadership, is to:
+The goal for each student, upon completion of the Master of Arts in Educational Leadership, is to:

-- 1. Demonstrate a basic understanding of scripture, theology, hermeneutics, and Church History. - 2.
-Demonstrate Christlikeness through personal Bible Study and interaction within the Christian Community. - 3.
-Know the theoretical base for Christian Educational Leadership. - 4.
-Demonstrate competence in practical skills for Christian Educational Leadership.
-These include effective communication, team building, conflict resolution, evangelism, discipleship, creating and evaluating curriculum, administration, embracing cultural diversity. - 5.
-Demonstrate the ability to effectively lead in Christian Educational Ministry.
+- Demonstrate a basic understanding of scripture, theology, hermeneutics, and church history. - Demonstrate Christ-likeness through personal Bible study and interaction within the Christian community. - Know the theoretical base for Christian educational leadership. - Demonstrate competence in practical skills for Christian educational leadership.
+These include effective communication, team building, conflict resolution, evangelism, discipleship, creating and evaluating curriculum, administration, and embracing cultural diversity. - Demonstrate the ability to effectively lead in Christian educational ministry.

-Courses in Educational Leadership, in conjunction with other seminary courses, are designed to provide preparation for the following occupational roles:
+Courses in educational leadership, in conjunction with other seminary courses, are designed to provide preparation for the following occupational roles: